zzhangjii/learning-library/lab-guides/LabGuide200.md

   docker build -t alphaoffice .
   ```

-  The build will take a few minutes and should be successfull:
+  The build will take a few minutes and should be successful:

   ![](images/200/47.PNG)